 All the budgeting tools and software applications in the world won’t help you if you don’t exercise common sense and self discipline over your spending.

 I don’t write a lot about minimizing spending.
-However, if you are up for a light read on one way to save a little money, check out this article:
+However, if you are up for a light read on one way to save a little money, check out these articles:

 FREE CASH FLOW

 Earnings minus spending equals free cash flow.
 It is so important.
 So I have written an entire article about how to calculate your free cash flow and what to do with it.

 I say that free cash flow is like the blood running through your veins.
 You won’t last long with out it.
 And, it’s difficult to build wealth and achieve financial independence without some free cash flow.